Tteoieonire/Yulify/README.md

 Attaches yullyeo reading of notes in nwctxt file as a lyric.

-Note 'yulify.html' is the main page, where a file and options are POSTed to 'yulify.php' where modification process occurs.
+Note 'index.html' is the main page, where a file and options are POSTed to 'yulify.php' where modification process occurs.
 The resulting file is downloaded via 'download.php'.

 The image included is from https://www.flickr.com/photos/tonio_vega/6014538718 which follows CC BY-SA 2.0.
 A modification(reducing file size via additional jpeg compression) was made.

+Server admin may upload the 5 files (image file, download.php, index.html, yulify.css, yulify.php) into appropriate location.